Highway drainage systems

 Drains on high-speed roads are checked once a year between April and September.

-If a gully is causing flooding or concern, please report it to us so we can investigate the problem.
+If a gully is causing flooding or concern, report it to us so that we can investigate the problem.

 If we find any defects during routine maintenance these are passed to a drainage engineer for further assessment.